-In Part 1 we discussed the //o modifier, which compiles a regexp just once.
-This suggests that a compiled regexp is some data structure that can be stored once and used again and again.
+In Part 1 we mentioned that Perl compiles a regexp into a compact sequence of opcodes.
+Thus, a compiled regexp is a data structure that can be stored once and used again and again.
 The regexp quote qr// does exactly that: qr/string/ compiles the string as a regexp and transforms the result into a form that can be assigned to a variable: